 BA, BBA (Ewha Womans University), MBA (Seoul National University), PhD (University of Toronto).

-Hae Joo Kim is an assistant professor of marketing at Wilfrid Laurier University.
+Hae Joo Kim is an associate professor of marketing at Wilfrid Laurier University.
 She is interested in how subtle environmental cues can nonconsciously affect consumer judgment and behaviour.
 Using experimental methods, she examines whether features of a product, store environment or advertisement can affect consumer decision-making through the operation of nonconscious goals, low-level affect or processing fluency.
 Her research offers insight into building effective advertising, market research and branding strategies.

 Consumer Behaviour, Consumer Goals and Motivation, Nonconscious Processes, Social Marketing.